xtcPanda/alx-pre_course/0x01-git/README.md

 this is me working on git

-updating my readme so i can ry a pull request on it
+updating my readme so i can try a pull request on it